How to do a digital declutter – plus a free checklist download

-If your phone screen is full of apps you don’t use or you dread sorting through all your computer files here are a few simple, bite-size ways to start decluttering your digital life.
+If your phone screen is full of apps you don’t use or you dread sorting through all your computer files here are a few simple, bite-size ways to DIY your own digital declutter.

 1. Clear your home screen and desktop

-Your home screen or desktop is the first thing you see when you set eyes on your phone, tablet or computer – so make it the first place you declutter too.
+Your home screen or desktop is the first thing you see when you set eyes on your phone, tablet or computer – so make it the first stop on your digital declutter too.

 Keep your home screen (or desktop) as minimal and clutter-free as possible by moving apps to other screens or folders, and moving files and desktop shortcuts to different folders too.
 Keep only what you need and nothing else.